JayArrowz/JaySyiPker/README.md

 To add a new client implement the interface `IStatefulLoginProvider` and modifiy the `LoginCommand.java` file to instaniate your new implemented provider.
-An example impl of `IStatefulLoginProvider` is shown inside `MythicalPSLoginProvider`
+An example impl of `IStatefulLoginProvider` is shown inside `MythicalPSLoginProvider` It is recommended to extend `BaseLoginProvider` instead of implementing `IStatefulLoginProvider`

 Simple usage of the login provider:
 ```java